dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/googletest/README.md

 `GTEST_IS_THREADSAFE` macro to see whether this is the case (yes if the macro is `#defined` to 1, no if it's undefined.).

-If GoogleTest doesn't correctly detect whether pthread is available in your environment, you can force it with
+If GoogleTest doesn'type correctly detect whether pthread is available in your environment, you can force it with

 ```